Trenza1ore/Self-Referential-Extras/README.md

 ## When was this supported?

-> This part may contain errors, it's kinda like my personal notes...
+> This part may contain errors, it's kinda like my personal notes~

 | Tool      | Version   | Release Date | Related PRs     |
 |-----------|-----------|--------------|-----------------|